 Does synthetic oil cause leaks?

-Back when synthetic oil was introduced to the public, owners complained that their engines leaked oil.
-They blamed the switch to synthetic oil and from that point on, it became a well-known “fact” that switching from conventional to synthetic motor oil caused your engine to leak.
+When synthetic oil was introduced to the public, owners complained that their engines leaked oil right after they switched to synthetic.
+They blamed the oil, and from that point on, it became a well-known “fact” that switching from conventional to synthetic oil caused an engine to leak.
 But here’s what was really going on.

 The problem came into play when owners started using those early synthetic racing oils in their daily drivers.
 The lack of seal conditioners and the fact that the oil flowed better at cold startup caused hardened seals to leak oil.
 That’s where the story got started.